 I'm twenty and I'm crazy.
-Fangirl, scientist and writer.
+Fangirl, (aspiring) scientist and writer.
 I'm at college in Boston right now, but New York will always be my home.
-Likes archeology, astronomy, space travel, history, superhero comics, general science, the oceans, Star Wars, aviation, exploration/geography, mysteries and Disney.
+Likes archaeology, astronomy, space travel, history, superhero comics, general science, the oceans, Star Wars, aviation, exploration/geography, mysteries and Disney.
 (Which is where my title comes from...)

 “Around here, however, we don’t look backwards for very long.
 We keep moving forward, opening up new doors and doing new things… and curiosity keeps leading us down new paths.”

 OMG!
 This was today?
 I think this is one of the coolest little-known milestones in aviation history.
 Every time I’m in the Pioneers of Flight gallery at the National Air and Space Museum, I make a beeline for the Chicago.